bassrehab/bassrehab.github.io/_posts/2025-10-11-building-safer-ai-industry-response-practical-solutions.md

 **Public accountability:** Transparency creates pressure for responsible development

-**The alternative**—keeping findings secret—would only delay confronting these challenges while preventing the collective problem-solving necessary to address them.
+**The alternative**-keeping findings secret-would only delay confronting these challenges while preventing the collective problem-solving necessary to address them.

 ---